AdobeDocs/commerce-knowledge-base.en/help/how-to/general/ssl-tls-certificates-for-magento-commerce-cloud-faq.md

 Case 2

 If your site is already live and/or you can point the URLs that will be used for your live site right away, you do not need to request an ACME CNAME.
-Once you add the URLs as necessary to your Adobe Commerce on cloud infrastructure site and point your DNS at Fastly, HTTP validation will work and either create your SSL certificate for the first time or update your certificate with additional URLs.
+Once you add the URLs as necessary to your Adobe Commerce on cloud infrastructure site and point your DNS at [!DNL Fastly], HTTP validation will work and either create your SSL certificate for the first time or update your certificate with additional URLs.

 ## Can I use my own SSL/TLS certificate?